nextcloud/integration_twitter/README.md

 🐦 Twitter integration provides dashboard widgets displaying your important notifications and your home timeline.

+## ⚠️**Deprecated**️⚠️

+This app is deprecated and will no longer be maintained due to [changes](https://www.forbes.com/sites/jenaebarnes/2023/02/03/twitter-ends-its-free-api-heres-who-will-be-affected/) in Twitter(X) policy.

 ## 🔧 Configuration

 ### User settings